semanticsean/ATAT/contribute.md

 Pass custom LLM settings for each API call based on agent record details, e.g. add custom temp, max_tokens, etc. to each agent record; and write shortcode to control custom LLM controls through shortcode.

 Create API so other apps can send, receive, and control multi-agent emails, e.g. voice-to-email.
 "Send me an email that says..."
 Also get agent details from an API.

+Centralize configs / limits / deal with model variation in limits.

 # Onboarding